 Delaware Limited Partnerships may have any number of limited partners.

-For detailed information on forming a Limited Partnership, see our limited partnership formation packages, then form an LP with our easy-to-use order form.
+For even more detailed information on forming a Limited Partnership, check out Harvard Business Services Inc.’s limited partnership formation packages, then form an LP with our easy-to-use order form.
 You can also click on the button below to get started.

 Harvard Business Services, Inc. guarantees your annual Delaware Registered Agent Fee will remain fixed at $50 per company, per year, for the life of your company.